Particle.news

 Overview

-• Novo obtains exclusive global rights to develop and commercialize zaltenibart for rare blood and kidney disorders.
+• Novo gains exclusive global rights to develop and commercialize zaltenibart for rare blood and kidney diseases, with additional milestones and royalties possible.

-• The transaction is expected to close in the fourth quarter of 2025, after which Novo plans to launch a global Phase 3 program in paroxysmal nocturnal hemoglobinuria and to evaluate other indications.
+• The companies expect the transaction to close in the fourth quarter of 2025, after which Novo plans to launch a global Phase 3 program in paroxysmal nocturnal hemoglobinuria.